-6.22.
+5.19.
 There is a high level of uncertainty about the implications of leaving the European Union.
 Nottingham has benefitted from European funding in the past and it is unclear whether or what other similar sources of funds will be available.
-The arrangements for what deal the UK will leave with is as yet undecided but our assumption at the current time, based on the limited data available, is that there will be no significant impairment on the value of the Council's assets.
-This will be reviewed once a course of action has been determined.
+The arrangements for what deal the UK will leave with on 31st December 2020 is as yet undecided but our assumption at the current time, based on the limited data available, is that there will be no significant impairment on the value of the Council's assets.
+This will be reviewed when more information is known.